royoelen/DataQC/README.md

 ### Input files

-- Unimputed genotype file in plink .bed format (https://www.cog-genomics.org/plink/1.9/input#bed).
+- Unimputed genotype file in plink `.bed` format (https://www.cog-genomics.org/plink/1.9/input#bed).
 Genome build has to be in **hg19/GRCh37 (default)** or **hg38/GRCh38**.
 It is advisable that .fam file also includes observed sex for all samples (format: males=1, females=2), so that pipeline does extra check on that.
 However, if this information is not available for all samples, pipeline just skips this check.
 Input path has to be without `.bed/.bim/.fam` extension.
+- We also allow unimputed `.vcf` datasets as input, specifically for WGS datasets for which we can do WGS-specific variant level QC.
+If your dataset concerns a VCF dataset, replace the `--bfile` argument with the `--vcf` argument.
+The `--vcf` argument expects a full path to a `.vcf` dataset.
+Pathname extension using globbing is allowed (using `*` or `?`), but the path should be provided without pathway extension.
 - Raw, unprocessed gene expression matrix.
 Tab-delimited file, genes/probes in the rows, samples in the columns.
     - First column has header "-".
     - For Illumina arrays, probe ID has to be Illumina ArrayAddress.